Institute of Texan Cultures

-The University of Texas at San Antonio (UTSA) Institute of Texan Cultures (ITC) is a museum and library located in the Texas Pavilion at HemisFair Park in Downtown San Antonio, Texas.
-The building which houses the institute a striking example of Brutalist architecture.
+The Institute of Texan Cultures (referred to as The ITC or The Institute) is a museum and library operating as a component of The University of Texas at San Antonio.
+The building which housed the institute is a striking example of Brutalist architecture, and was listed on the National Register of Historic Places in 2024.

 It serves as the state's primary center for multicultural education, with exhibits, programs, and events like the Texas Folklife Festival, an annual celebration of the many ethnicities that make up the population of Texas.
 It has been held yearly since 1972.

 The facility, established by the Texas Legislature on May 27, 1965, originally served as the Texas Pavilion at HemisFair '68 before being turned over to the University of Texas System in 1969.
 UTSA assumed administrative control of the museum in 1973.
 In 1986, the system designated the institute as a campus of the University of Texas at San Antonio.
-Now, it is part of UTSA's HemisFair campus.
-It is located near the Alamo and the River Walk.